pranavpeter2050/community/README.md

 Make sure that the local frontend and backend are running before trying to test on the emulator.

+### Developing on a Real Android device

+Notes on videos 204 to 206 go here.

+The `background-sync` for the `createPost` API endpoint only works when the user has previously made a successful request to the endpoint while on the network i.e. while being online.
+So, we use localstorage to set a value true once the user has made a successful `createPost` request in the `CameraPage.vue`.
+Then we can check for this value before showing the *Post created offline* message in our `catch()` block.
+See `CameraPage.vue: lines 220, 231, 249`.

+Apparently, the above issue occurs on Andoid devices (Chrome to be specific), but works fine on Desktop Chrome browser i.e. the `background-sync` records the `createPost` request as expected, which doesn't happen in Andoid devices.
+So we need to tweak the *localstorage check* to only work for Andoid devices.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.